Chiropractor for Back Pain in Bend, Oregon

 Lower Back Pain

 Lower back pain is the most prevalent form of back discomfort, affecting approximately 80% of adults at some point in their lives.
-The lumbar spine bears much of the body’s weight and facilitates movement, making it particularly vulnerable to injury and strain.
+In Bend, the lumbar spine takes on extra demands from the region’s active lifestyle.
+Whether you’re hauling gear for a camping trip in the Cascades, logging miles on the Deschutes River Trail, or working a physically demanding trade job in the construction boom, the lumbar spine bears much of that load and is particularly vulnerable to injury and strain.

 Common Causes of Lower Back Pain